'Petite Maman' Review: Céline Sciamma's Wistful Exploration Of Daughters & Mothers

 Detective is on the case, looking into Coca-Cola factories, cereal, nights with forts and whether there are actually little mothers among us.
-Writer-director Céline Sciamma returns with a story mainly about two girls rather than two grown-up women in Petite Maman (title hasn't been changed from French), though she isn't afraid to explore grown-up versions in this one either.
+Writer-director Céline Sciamma returns with a story mainly about two girls rather than two grown-up women in Petite Maman (same title used in France), though she isn't afraid to explore grown-up versions in this one either.
 We begin by getting introduced to 8-year-old Nelly (Joséphine Sanz) whose grandma (Margot Abascal) has passed away, later going to stay at her house for a while as Nelly's mom Marion (Nina Meurisse) and dad (Stéphane Varupenne) plan to clear it out.
 As Nelly roams around the surrounding areas where her mom did the same when growing up, she meets another 8-year-old girl named Marion (Gabrielle Sanz), and they start to spend time together.

 What felt like an important and crucial thing to do based on the first few scenes, was to remove myself from the experience as much as possible.
 While Claire Mathon's camera work and Sciamma's warm direction isn't much different here from their last collaboration, ''Petite's'' natural inclusion of fantasy and playfulness do suggest that the film will play much better for younger audiences with its campfire story-esque atmosphere.
 The script feels lively because it's almost as if a child used watercolours to enhance its storytelling; though overall visual aesthetic also has that quality when it comes to the beautiful colour grading on display.
 With that all in mind, while the beginning could've used that energy to pick up the pace a bit, the story never lets down anyone, no matter their age, because it does treat you as a thinking person rather than just a blank mind looking for momentary distraction.